filius-fall/pokemon_api/README.md

 # Simple Pokemon battle

-You can do simple Pokemon battle from python shell.
-You can
+You can do simple Pokemon battle from python shell

 ## Pre-requisites